-This leaflet does not contain the complete information about your medicine.
+This patient leaflet does not contain the complete information about your medicine.
 If you have any questions, or are not sure about something, then you should ask your doctor or pharmacist.

-You may want to read this leaflet again.
+You may want to read this patient leaflet again.
 Please DO NOT THROW IT AWAY until you have finished your medicine.

-PRINCIPAL DISPLAY PANEL - 16 g Bottle Carton
+PRINCIPAL DISPLAY PANEL - BOTTLE LABEL

 120 Metered Sprays